mcneill-shiner/trellis-garden-app/README.md

 Any vegetable gardener, whether they're working a small community garden plot or a large homestead.
 Trellis is geared towards both gardeners growing from seed, as well as those transplanting nursery-bought seedlings.

-## Functionality
+## MVP Functionality

 - Define basic garden settings such as zone and frost dates
-- Add plants to planner from available templates, as well as add custom plants
+- Add plants to planner from available templates
-- Maintain a garden task calendar based on plants that have been added, with dates automatically calculated based on garden settings
+- Maintain a garden task list based on plants that have been added, with dates automatically calculated based on garden and plant settings
 - Check off gardening tasks as they're completed

 ### Future Functionality